Opticcss/Opticcss.github.io/_posts/2021-09-02-Dig in Aliasing in Classical Signal Reconstruction.md

 {:toc}
 ## **1. Special Symmetry in Aliasing**

 ​	The **Nyquist-Whittaker-Shannon-Kotelnikov sampling theorem**, which point out the condition to avoid aliasing in the effective reconstruction of one signal, implies that the sampling frequency should be the twice of the frequency of the maximum frequency component.
 To guarantee this, hence to reconstruct the original signal effectively, the system used is always designed by a unreasonable structure, which limited the signal in $1/2$ sampling frequency, and then apply the reconstruction.
-To be more precise, this make the signal a limited bandwidth signal, i.e., in $F(\xi)=0,\ |\xi|>f_s/2$​.
+To be more precise, this make the signal a limited bandwidth signal, i.e., in $F(\xi)=0,\ |\xi|>f_s/2$.

 > input signal $\xrightarrow{\text{LPF (cut off frequency }f_s/2)}$ low pass filtered signal $\xrightarrow{\text{ADC}}$ sampled signal $\xrightarrow{\text{DAC}}$ output signal

-​	But the thing happened if the signal frequency (or the bandwidth, denoted as $B$) surpass the $f_s/2$​​​​​​​​​ is still unclear enough.
+​	But the thing happened if the signal frequency (or the bandwidth, denoted as $B$) surpass the $f_s/2$ is still unclear enough.
 This phenomenon, called **aliasing** in general, **means that the high frequency components are mixed with the low frequency components, hence the reconstruction signal is different with the original one**.

 ​	The detail of this phenomena is worth studying, and it implies a symmetry mixing in real application/condition.

 ​	Most recently, the author ([@Opticcss](https://opticcss.github.io/)) was lucky to experience an experiment to perform the signal reconstruction using FM4 board, based on WM8731 codec (which is composed of an A/D convertor and a D/A convertor).
-As the result shows, when input a sinusoidal wave $7000{\rm\ Hz}$​ into the WM8731 codec, the reconstruction signal is a sinusoidal wave of $999.9869{\rm\ Hz}$​.
-On the other side, if give the sinusoidal wave of $4500{\rm\ Hz}$​, the system will output a $3500.097{\rm\ Hz}$​ wave.
-By the way, the sampling frequency is $8000{\rm\ Hz}$​, these analysed results are as shown below, and displayed a symmetrical with respect to $\sim4000{\rm\ Hz}$​​.
+As the result shows, when input a sinusoidal wave $7000{\rm\ Hz}$ into the WM8731 codec, the reconstruction signal is a sinusoidal wave of $999.9869{\rm\ Hz}$.
+On the other side, if give the sinusoidal wave of $4500{\rm\ Hz}$, the system will output a $3500.097{\rm\ Hz}$ wave.
+By the way, the sampling frequency is $8000{\rm\ Hz}$, these analysed results are as shown below, and displayed a symmetrical with respect to $\sim4000{\rm\ Hz}$.

 ![[OPTSx0922]_Phenomenon_for_Aliasing](..\assets\images\[OPTSx0922]_Phenomenon_for_Aliasing.svg)

 ​	Summarization from the phenomenology is as following shows, they are some patterns included,

-- No aliasing if $B\leq f_s/2$​.
+- No aliasing if $B\leq f_s/2$.
 - Turnover the surpass components w.r.t. $f_s/2$ line, into the region of $[0,f_s/2]$, and superposition with the original components, if $f_s>B>f_s/2$.
 - ... ... ... ... ... ...
 - Turnover the surpass components w.r.t. $f_s(n-1)/2$ line, which make the components of $f_sn/2-B$ to be the frequencies of the reconstructed signal, if $f_sn/2>B>f_s(n-1)/2$.

-​	Of course these are just bits of assumptions/derivations based on the observations.
+	Of course these are just bits of assumptions/derivations based on the observations.
 There must be some theoretical thing underlaying them.

 ## **2. Basic Theory About Shah Function Sampling/Impulse Train Sampling, the Theory of Reconstruction**

-​	The main character of this part, the Shah function/Dirac comb $\mathrm{Ш}_T[t]$​​, is defined as following.
+​	The main character of this part, the Shah function/Dirac comb $\mathrm{Ш}_T[t]$, is defined as following.

-> ​	The impulse train (or namely Dirac comb) is a bunch of translated Dirac(s), as $\mathrm{Ш}(t)=\sum_{n=-\infty}^\infty\delta(t-nT)$​，with its Fourier transform,
+> ​	The impulse train (or namely Dirac comb) is a bunch of translated Dirac(s), as $\mathrm{Ш}(t)=\sum_{n=-\infty}^\infty\delta(t-nT)$，with its Fourier transform,

 $$
 \begin{equation}